 Subjects: Film Studies, Critical Aesthetics

-Rodney F. Hill, Assistant Professor of Film Studies at Hofstra University, holds a Ph.D. from the University of Kansas and an M.A. from the University of Wisconsin – Madison.
-He teaches various undergraduate and graduate courses in film studies, on such topics as film authorship, film genres, and documentary film.
-Dr. Hill is co-author of The Francis Ford Coppola Encyclopedia and The Encyclopedia of Stanley Kubrick, co-editor of Francis Ford Coppola: Interviews, and a contributor to several other books, including The Essential Science-Fiction Television Reader and The Stanley Kubrick Archives.
+Rodney F. Hill, Associate Professor of Film in the Herbert School of Communication at Hofstra University, holds a Ph.D. from the University of Kansas and an M.A. from the University of Wisconsin – Madison.
+He teaches various courses in film studies, on such topics as film history, authorship, genres, and documentary film.
+Dr. Hill is co-author of The Francis Ford Coppola Encyclopedia and The Encyclopedia of Stanley Kubrick, co-editor of Francis Ford Coppola: Interviews, and a contributor to several other books, including The Essential Science-Fiction Television Reader, The Stanley Kubrick Archives, and After Kubrick: a Filmmaker’s Legacy.